Which CS 1 should a student take?

 The placement test allows a student to take a course that requires a CS 1 course as a prerequisite, but it does not grant course credit.

 Students who wish to take the placement exam can pick it up during business hours no later than 3pm from the CS office in Rice Hall 527.
 They must complete and return the exam within 90 minutes.
 Students cannot use books, notes, computers, or help from other people while taking the exam.
 A student can only take the exam once, and students who have enrolled CS1110/CS1111/CS1112 at UVa for any amount of time are not allowed to take the placement exam.
 The exam will be graded in a few days, and the results will be emailed to the student.
-Students who pass do not receive credit, and will be required to take some other course at UVa in lieu of CS1110.
+Students who pass do not receive credit, and if CS 1110 was required as part of a degree program may be required to take some other course at UVa in lieu of CS1110 (this is true, for example, of the CS degree offered by SEAS); however it does meet prerequisites.

 The placement test is made up of several multiple choice, short answer, and coding questions.
 Students interested in taking the test need to be familiar with: